-Whether you plan a day trip to Brussels, from Antwerp for example, or have a lengthy layover in the city, this guide will help you make the most of your 24 hours.
+It can be intimidating to know where to start if you’re doing Brussels in one day.
+Whether you plan a day trip to Brussels, from Antwerp for example, or have a lengthy layover in the Belgian capital, this guide will help you make the most of your 24 hours in Brussels Belgium.

 Keep reading for the ultimate Brussels one day itinerary!